Introduction to Open Data

 2. Repository Software: How many life sciences repositories built on Invenio RDM are listed on re3data?
 Name another well-known general-purpose repository that also uses Invenio RDM.

-3. Data Accessibility: Examine Yareta (University of Geneva’s research data repository).
+3. Data Accessibility: Examine Yareta (University of Geneva’s research data repository) on re3data.
 What types of data access does it support?
 Is all data openly accessible, or are there restrictions?

 4. Certification & Trust: Which Swiss research data repository has received the CoreTrustSeal certification?
 What does this certification indicate about a repository?

-5. Terms of Use and Licences: What licences does the OLOS repository (Open Access Repository of Bern University of Applied Sciences) support for deposited materials?
+5. Terms of Use and Licences: What licences does the OLOS repository support for deposited materials?

 TipHints

 • a) Persistent Identifiers: On re3data, try filtering by country (Switzerland) and by persistent identifier type (ARK).
 The repository you are looking for is tied to a national-level infrastructure for research data in the humanities and social sciences.
-Once you find it, browse its collections to locate an example ARK — these typically start with ark:/.
+Beware that the repository URL may be outdated on re3data.
+Once you find it, browse its collections to locate an example ARK — these typically start with ark:.

 • b) Repository Software: Use re3data’s filters to narrow down by software (Invenio RDM) and subject (life sciences).
 For the general-purpose repository, think about the most well-known open-access platform used by researchers worldwide to deposit datasets — it is operated by CERN.